-Special Educational Needs and Disabilities (SEND) Policy Purpose The Inspire Education Group (IEG) is committed to using its best endeavours to secure the special educational provision of all students with SEND.
-Students should follow a coherent study programme that provides stretch and progression and enables them to achieve the best possible outcomes in adult life.
-Students with an Education Health and Care Plan (EHCP) up to the age of 25, have the right to request one of the colleges within the Group is named in their EHCP.
-The Group will be ambitious for students with SEND, whatever their needs and level of study.
-Support will be focused on promoting autonomy, independence and encouraging students' successful progression to reach positive, meaningful destinations in adult life.
-Scope All Further Education and Higher Education students with an identified SEND or requiring SEN or Additional Learning Support (ALS).
-The Policy Statement The Group has a broad scope of support services that work together to ensure students with SEND have access to the full college experience where possible and ensures the Group complies with its statutory duties as set out in the SEND Code of Practice (2015).
-These include: - Ensuring any students with additional needs or SEND will not meet barriers to learning - Ensuring the right support is provided and 'best endeavours' are maintained with regards to securing a suitable provision - Supporting an inclusive approach to learning and teaching which is embedded in all subject areas, at all levels, and supports the teaching of all students, including those with SEND - Ensuring all applicants have an opportunity before or at entry and subsequent points, to declare whether they have a learning need, a disability or a medical condition that will affect their learning - Ensuring any screenings and assessments are differentiated and proportionate to the likely level of SEND including exam access arrangements (EAA) - Implementing reasonable adjustments made through high-quality personalised teaching, physical adaptions to the learning environment, technology and study programme resources Policy Name: Special Educational Needs and Disability Policy Policy Author: Executive Director Student Services Issue: B Mar 2021 Page 1 of 2 Approved By: Policy Approval Group
+All Further Education and Higher Education students with an identified SEND or requiring SEN or Additional Learning Support (ALS).

+The Policy Statement

+The Group has a broad scope of support services that work together to ensure students with SEND have access to the full college experience where possible and ensure the Group complies with its statutory duties as set out in the SEND Code of Practice (2015).
+These include:

+- Ensuring any students with additional needs or SEND will not meet barriers to learning - Ensuring the right support is provided and 'best endeavours' are maintained with regard to securing a suitable provision - Supporting an inclusive approach to learning and teaching which is embedded in all subject areas, at all levels, and supports the teaching of all students, including those with SEND - Ensuring all applicants have an opportunity before or at entry and subsequent points, to declare whether they have a learning need, a disability or a medical condition that will affect their learning - Ensuring any screenings and assessments are differentiated and proportionate to the likely level of SEND including exam access arrangements (EAA) - Implementing reasonable adjustments made through high-quality personalised teaching, physical adaptions to the learning environment, technology and study programme resources

+Policy Name: Special Educational Needs and Disability Policy

+Policy Author: Executive Director Student Services

+• Facilitating access to enrichment and engagement activities including work experience/placement, progression and career opportunities

+Responsibilities

-• Facilitating access to enrichment and engagement activities including work experience/placement, progression and career opportunities Responsibilities The Group will work in partnership with a variety of agencies to ensure that study programmes enable students with SEND to prepare well for adult life so they can achieve the best possible outcomes such as higher education, employment, independent living and participating in society.
+The Group will work in partnership with a variety of agencies to ensure that study programmes enable students with SEND to prepare well for adult life so they can achieve the best possible outcomes such as higher education, employment, independent living and participating in society.

 This involves raising the aspirations of students themselves, their families and staff, understanding and sharing what works well and developing tailored study programmes around the individual.
-This is underpinned by a person centred approach, ensuring the student is fully involved in decisions relating to their support and provision.
-It is likely to involve partnership with others such as other colleges or schools, the voluntary sector, the local authority and employers.
+This is underpinned by a person-centred approach, ensuring the student is fully involved in decisions relating to their support and provision.
+It is likely to involve partnerships with others such as other colleges or schools, the voluntary sector, the local authority and employers.

 Students will have access to staff who are suitably trained and /or suitably qualified.
 All staff will have access to general or specific training to meet the needs of the students with SEND.
 Specialist training will be provided to staff where necessary to support the needs of a particular student.

+Related Documentation

-Related Documentation - SAF001 IEG Safeguarding for All Policy - IEG Behaviour Policy - Equality Act (2010) - Children and Families Act (2014) - Special Educational Needs and Disability Code of Practice: 0 25 years (2015) - The Special Educational Needs and Disabilities Regulations (2014) - Funding rules and arrangements for the academic year - UCP-REC001 Higher Education Recruitment and Admissions Policy - UCP-FIT001 Higher Education Fitness to Practise Policy - UCP-DIS001 Higher Education Student Disciplinary Policy and Code of Conduct - HE Student Charter - Terms and Conditions of Admissions and Enrolment An Equal Opportunities Impact Assessment was carried out by the Policy Approval Group on 11 November 2021.
-Policy Name: Special Educational Needs and Disability Policy Policy Author: Executive Director Student Services Issue: B Mar 2021 Page 2 of 2 Approved By: Policy Approval Group Policy No: EDI002 Appendix 1
+- SAF001 IEG Safeguarding for All Policy - IEG Behaviour Policy - Equality Act (2010) - Children and Families Act (2014) - Special Educational Needs and Disability Code of Practice: 0 25 years (2015) - The Special Educational Needs and Disabilities Regulations (2014) - Funding rules and arrangements for the academic year - UCP-REC001 Higher Education Recruitment and Admissions Policy - UCP-FIT001 Higher Education Fitness to Practise Policy - UCP-DIS001 Higher Education Student Disciplinary Policy and Code of Conduct - HE Student Charter - Terms and Conditions of Admissions and Enrolment

+Policy Name: Special Educational Needs and Disability Policy

+Policy Author: Executive Director Student Services

+Special Educational Needs and Disabilities (SEND) Policy - Definitions and Procedures

+Definitions